R3ta update. R3ta update. Click for full update

 Pre‑Reconstitution Preparation

-• Temperature: Bring both vial and solvent to room temp to reduce temperature shock and improve dissolution.
+• Temperature: Equilibrate vial and diluent to room temperature before mixing.

 Solvent Selection

-• Hard-to-dissolve peptides?
-Some labs pre-wet with a tiny volume of dilute acetic acid before topping up with water (follow SOPs).
+• Hard‑to‑dissolve peptides?
+Some labs pre‑wet with a small volume of dilute acetic acid before topping up with water.
+Follow SOPs.

 Mixing Best Practices

-• Swirl gently at an angle until clear; give it a few minutes.
+• Swirl gently at an angle until clear; allow time.

-• Label concentration, lot number, date, and initials on the vial.
+• Label concentration, lot, date, and initials on the vial.

 Contamination Prevention

-• Disinfect vial stoppers with alcohol wipes and allow to dry.
+• Disinfect closures and allow to dry before piercing.

 • Skipping temperature equilibration.